CoCart

 The Problem

-one parcel delivery alone produces emissions equivalent to driving a car for 1 kilometer.
+A single parcel delivery produces emissions equivalent to driving a car for 1 kilometer.

 22 Million